How To Get Into Airport Lounges On Your Next Trip

 1) The first are airline-specific lounges, such as the Delta Sky Club and the United Club.
 These are often tied to your airline loyalty status, the class of ticket you buy, and whether you hold particular airline credit cards.

-2) The second type of lounges are credit card-specific lounges such as the American Express Centurian Lounges, The Chase Sapphire Lounges, or the Capitol One Lounges.
-Again, these are going to be, of course, tied to credit cards.
+2) The second type of lounges is credit card-specific lounges such as the American Express Centurion Lounges, the Chase Sapphire Lounges, or the Capital One Lounges.
+Again, these lounges will, of course, be tied to banks and credit cards.

-The airport lounges that you will access the most often will be in your home airport.
+The airport lounges you will access most often are at your home airport.
 So, it’s critical that you first know what the options are.
 That will make the next section most helpful!

 You will also need to figure out what lounges are available at destinations you like to travel to.
 However, that should not dictate your main strategy.
 In some instances, you may not even be able to use airport lounges.
-For example, if most of your travel is from my other local airport, ECP in Panama City Beach, to a southwest hub like Dallas Love Field, neither airport has lounges.
+For example, if most of your travel is from my other local airport, ECP in Panama City Beach, there are no lounges in that airport.

 American Express Centurion Lounge ATL